Pears Poached In Port from a Burgundy Cooking Vacation

-Pears poached in port – In the spirit of Christmas cheer, Robert Ash Cookery School at Rue du Lac offers this recipe for pears poached in port.
-It will serve six and is a lighter alternative to the usual puddings, as well as looking beautiful on the plate.
-Peace, happiness (and good eating) for Christmas and 2005!
+Pears poached in port – In the spirit of Christmas cheer, chef Robert Ash, one of our favorite collaborators, offers this recipe for pears poached in port.
+It will serve six and is a lighter alternative to the usual desserts, as well as looking beautiful on the plate.
+Peace, happiness (and good eating) for Christmas and the New Year!

 Pears Poached in Port